How do Conversation Tables work for my students?

 The current schedule for all languages is here.

-In addition, the dates and times will be listed in your professor account on the left sidebar under Conversation Tables > Upcoming.
+The dates and times will be also listed in your teacher account on the left sidebar under Conversation Tables > Upcoming.

 Students will also be able to see the dates and times in their student accounts.